 BFI Film Academy

-BFI DOCUMENTARY RESIDENTIAL FILM ACADEMY IS OPEN FOR APPLICATIONS!
+BFI DOCUMENTARY RESIDENTIAL FILM ACADEMY IS OPEN FOR APPLICATIONS WITH AN EXTENDED DEADLINE TO 8TH DECEMBER!

 We are BFI partners and are delivering the BFI Residential Documentary Film Academy for the UK.
 This is a prestigious course for 16-19 year olds who are passionate about documentary film.